Weichwerke-Heidrich-Software/bomnipotent_doc/content/_index.en.md

 type = "home"
 +++

-This is your new home page.
+[BOMnipotent][https://www.wwh-soft.com/] is a server-client application pair for distributing your software supply chain data.